emmanuel-bv/iotedge-iva-nano/README.md

 ## Operating the solution with IoT Central

  To demonstrate how to remotely manage this solution, we'll send a command to the device to change its input cameras.
-We'll use your phone as an RTSP camera as a new input camera.
+We'll use your live RTSP cameras from the room as a new input camera.

 ![IoT Central](./assets/IoTCentral.png "IoT Central UI to remotely manage NVIDIA Jetson devices")